 In 2011, Brad Lambert took on the responsibility of building the 49ers upstart football program from scratch.
 Now in his sixth season as the program’s architect, Lambert leads the 49ers into their second season at the FBS level and fourth season of competition.

 Hired Mar.
 1, 2011, the 20-year coaching veteran was charged with building the start-up program, recruiting its first players, helping design the stadium layout and infrastructure, hiring the staff and assembling legions of fans.

-The 49ers would win that first game, 52-7, against Campbell and go on to a 5-6 record in the first season.
+The 49ers would win that first game, 52-7, against Campbell and go on to a 5-6 record.
 Along the way, the 49ers picked up their first-ever FCS Top 25 win with a dramatic come-from-behind 53-51 victory over #24 Gardner-Webb.
 Trailing by 21 points in the fourth quarter, Charlotte scored 29 straight points to take the lead and stopped the Bulldogs two-point conversion in the final minute to secure the win.

-The first season included four games against FCS top 25 opponents as well as a ranked Division II and III opponent.
+The first season included four games against FCS top 25 opponents.

 Charlotte picked up its first FCS road win at Presbyterian, 45-21, put up over 500 yards of total offense at #3 Coastal Carolina and closed the season with a record-setting 61-17 victory at Morehead State.